rclune/src26_demo_test/README.md

 If you're willing to learn some HTML/CSS you can do even fancier stuff with your documentation, but that is outside the scope of this project.

 ## Docstring formats
 The automatically generated API documentation relies on docstrings to know what to write.
 There are examples of docstrings provided in the `src/my_project` directory.
-There are many different types of docstring formats ([Sphinx](https://sphinx-rtd-tutorial.readthedocs.io/en/latest/docstrings.html), [Google](https://sphinxcontrib-napoleon.readthedocs.io/en/latest/example_google.html), [Numpy](https://sphinxcontrib-napoleon.readthedocs.io/en/latest/example_numpy.html#example-numpy), etc.), but the examples included in this repo use the Sphinx format as using other formats requires [Sphinx's napoleon extension](https://www.sphinx-doc.org/en/master/usage/extensions/napoleon.html).
+There are many different types of docstring formats ([Sphinx](https://sphinx-rtd-tutorial.readthedocs.io/en/latest/docstrings.html), [Google](https://sphinxcontrib-napoleon.readthedocs.io/en/latest/example_google.html), [Numpy](https://sphinxcontrib-napoleon.readthedocs.io/en/latest/example_numpy.html#example-numpy), etc.), but the examples included in this repo use the Sphinx format.
+The documentation setup here can also render Numpy docstrings using [Sphinx's napoleon extension](https://www.sphinx-doc.org/en/master/usage/extensions/napoleon.html), if you would like to use Google docstrings intead, change the booleans `napoleon_numpy_docstring`, and `napoleon_google_docstring` in `docs/conf.py`.

 The choice of docstring format is entirely up to you, what's most important is maintaining consistency across functions, classes and files!